Sessional Lecturer - ECO333H1S Urban Economics (Section LEC5101)

 Tailor Your CV: Make sure your curriculum vitae highlights your PhD in Economics and any relevant teaching experience, especially in Urban Economics or similar courses.
 Emphasise your ability to teach large classes and any online teaching experience.

 Gather Supporting Documents: Collect evidence of your teaching effectiveness, such as student evaluations or feedback.
-Ensure you have the contact information for your referees ready, as well as the CUPE 3902 Unit 3 application form.
+Ensure you have the contact information for your referees ready, as well as the CUPE 3902 Unit 3 application form completed.

 Create a Comprehensive PDF: Compile all your documents into one PDF file.
-This should include your CV, reference letters or contact details, teaching evidence, and the completed application form.
-Make sure the PDF is well-organised and easy to read.
+This should include your CV, reference letters or contact details, and any teaching evidence.
+Make sure the file is well-organised and clearly labelled.

 How to prepare for a job interview at University of Toronto